Cleaning, Sanitizing and Hygiene

 • Wherever possible, we will eliminate contact with high-touch surfaces (ex. propping a door open or lid-free garbage cans, etc.).

 Our Camp Environment

-This summer, it is likely that we will have a more controlled campus at Lokanda in order to mitigate risk and keep our camp community safe.
-This would most likely mean that our campers and staff would be required to remain on camp grounds throughout the summer and if that were the case Visiting Day, Rookie Day, Trips and intercamp Tournaments would be suspended.
-We would also limit access to camp to only essential service providers (eg food service delivery, etc.) following strict safety protocols.
+This summer we will have a more controlled campus at Lokanda in order to mitigate risk and keep our camp community safe.
+This could mean that our campers and staff would need to remain on camp grounds throughout the summer and if that were the case Visiting Day, Rookie Day, Trips and Intercamp Tournaments could be modified or suspended.
+We may also need to limit access to camp to only essential service providers (eg food service delivery, etc.) following strict safety protocols.